OCA/connector/connector/doc/guides/concepts.rst

 Checkpoint
 **********

-A checkpoint is a record in the model `connector.checkpoint` linked to a model and a record, the connectors can create a new one when the user needs to review imported documents.
+A checkpoint is a record of the model `connector.checkpoint`.
+It can be linked to a model and a record or simply display a message.
+Custom connectors can create a new one when the user needs to review imported documents.